tannerhelland/PhotoDemon/README.md

 ![Screenshot](https://photodemon.org/media/PD_screenshot_master.jpg)

 PhotoDemon provides a comprehensive photo editor in a 14 MB download.
 It runs on any Windows PC (XP through Win 10) and it *does not* require installation.
-Feel free to run it from a USB stick, SD card, or portable drive.
+You can even run run it from a USB stick, SD card, or portable drive.

 PhotoDemon is open-source and available under a permissive [BSD license](#licensing).
-Contributors have translated the program into more than twenty languages.
+Contributors have translated the program into more than a dozen languages.

 You can support PhotoDemon's ongoing development [through Patreon](https://www.patreon.com/photodemon) or [with a one-time donation](https://photodemon.org/donate/).